Matrix030/SteamLens/README.md

 - Sentiment analysis on game reviews
 - Building recommendation systems based on game metadata and user preferences
 - Historical analysis of game popularity and reception
+- Identifying emerging trends and patterns in user feedback
+- Automated game quality assessment based on sentiment

 ## License